ReChronoRain/website/en/Thank.md

 ## Thanks

-**HyperCeiler** used some or all of the following open source projects, thanks to the developers of these projects to provide strong support (in no particular order)
+**HyperCeiler** uses some or all of the following projects, thanks to the developers of these projects for their support (in no particular order).

 - [「AndroidHiddenApiBypass」 by LSPosed](https://github.com/LSPosed/AndroidHiddenApiBypass)
 - [「AntiAntiDefraud」 by MinaMichita](https://github.com/MinaMichita/AntiAntiDefraud)